Dishonestly Obtain a Financial Advantage (Centrelink Fraud)

 “Can the Prosecution prove that the accused was dishonest?”

-The maximum penalty for this offence is imprisonment for 12 months.
+The maximum penalty for the offence of (s135.2 of the Criminal Code Act 1995) is imprisonment for 12 months.

 Sentencing in the higher courtsThere were 11 charges of section 135.2(1) Obtain Financial Advantage From a Commonwealth Entity that were heard in the higher courts of Victoria from 1 July 2011 to 30 June 2016.
 Majority of these charges resulted in Wholly Suspended Sentence (45.4%) and Partially Suspended Sentence (36.4%).
 Imprisonment (9.1%) and Community Correction Order (9.1%) were also imposed.1